Treatment and Feeding of Anemia.

 Blackstrap molasses is rich in iron, so take a spoonful of it every day.
 Black-strap molasses can usually be found next to the pancake syrup at your grocery store.
 Make sure to read the label carefully, as you don’t want molasses that’s been sulfured.

-Brewer’s yeast is a good source of iron, folic acid, and B12, so add 1 tablespoon to cereals, salads, or juices daily.
+Brewer’s yeast is a good source of iron, folic acid and vitamin B12.
+Therefore, add 1 tablespoon of brewer’s yeast, to cereals, salads or juices, every day.

 Vitamin C will help your body absorb and retain iron.
 When you’re eating foods that are high in iron, have some citrus fruits alongside them or take supplemental vitamin C.